inex/ixp-manager-docs-md/docs/grapher/smokeping.md

 ## Apache Configuration

 You need to be able to configure IXP Manager with the base Smokeping URL such as `http://www.example.com/smokeping`.
-This should be the URL to Smokeping that is the standard Smokeping entry page.
+This should be the URL to the standard entry page to Smokeping.

-IXP Manager will add the trailing slash as assume the directory index is configured for the CGI script.
+IXP Manager will add the trailing slash and assume the directory index is configured for the CGI script.
 Thus you need an Apache configuration such as:

 ```
 ScriptAlias /smokeping/smokeping.cgi /usr/lib/cgi-bin/smokeping.cgi